hechoendrupal/drupal-console-book/en/using/project.md

 These commands must be run within a Drupal 8 site root.

 ### Executing Drupal Console outside a Drupal site root
-You can run Drupal Console form any directory on your system by using the `--root` option to define the Drupal root to be use in the command execution.
+You can run Drupal Console from any directory on your system by using the `--root` option to define the Drupal root to be use in the command execution.
 ```
 $ drupal --root=/var/www/drupal8.dev cr all
 ```